 - On November 2019 by CRISPR Therapeutics, Switzerland, and Vertex Pharmaceuticals company announcement of a CRISPR–Cas9 therapy clinical trial suggests potentially curative responses in two patients with transfusion-dependent β-thalassemia and sickle cell disease, respectively.

-- Recent advances in researches in 2020 showed that CRISPR/Cas9 has been applied in generating animal models as well as gene therapy in vivo of retinitis pigmentosa (RP) and leber congenital amaurosis (LCA).
-Thus the CRISPR technology is a potential attempt for clinical trial with combination of other technologies such as adeno-associated virus (AAV) and induced pluripotent stem cells (iPSCs).
+- Recent advances in research in 2020 showed that CRISPR/Cas9 has been applied in generating animal models as well as gene therapy in vivo of retinitis pigmentosa (RP) and Leber congenital amaurosis (LCA).
+Thus, the CRISPR technology is a potential attempt for clinical trial with combination of other technologies such as adeno-associated virus (AAV) and induced pluripotent stem cells (iPSCs).